 Chase v.
 Lorber

 Naturally, Boston was far less groovy than the Bay Area.
-The bands and their audiences responded in kind by also being less groovy.
+The bands and audiences responded by also being less groovy.
 That said, the Chamaelon Church is actually slightly better than many of Bosstown’s also-rans.

 You can even hear Chevy—allegedly the owner of perfect pitch—singing on this one.